How to Kickstart Your Salesforce Admin Career

 Free Salesforce business guides to help admins/developers, project managers, sales managers, and decision makers.
 Download the free PDF series now: Reinventing Your Business, Reimagining Your Salesforce®.

 The best place to start learning Salesforce is with their free, training site called Trailhead.
 You can filter learning modules by Role: Admin.
 If you're just starting out, check out the Admin Beginner trail, and then move on to the Admin Intermediate trail.
-Trailhead also has Communities where you can join groups based in your local area, or by function, feature, cloud, etc. Since the Salesforce ecosystem (sometimes referred to as Ohana) is so large, other users can help answer your questions!
+Trailhead also has Communities where you can join groups based in your local area, or by function, feature, cloud, etc. Since the Salesforce ecosystem (sometimes referred to as Ohana) is so vast, other users can help answer your questions!

 If you'd like more one-on-one mentoring, apply for a free Salesforce program called Pathfinders.
 Mentors are able to give advice, help with training, and also assist with getting a job.